-$$D08 = D09 - (D01 + ... + D06)$$
+D08 = D09 - (D01 + ... + D07 + D12)

 The amount above should be equal to corresponding amounts found in your GPFS.
-Excluded from this amount are gains or other unusual or nonrecurring items, such as gains on the sale of plant assets and extraordinary gains.
+Excluded from this amount are gains or other unusual or nonrecurring items that are required to be included in Part B, such as gains on the sale of plant assets and extraordinary gains.
 If this generated amount is negative, this is an indication that amounts entered on this screen are not consistent with your audited GPFS or underlying records.

-09: Total revenues and investment return - Report total revenues and investment return.
-Please check to make sure that the amount is the same as the amount found in your GPFS.
+09: Total revenues and investment return - This amount is carried forward from Part B, line 01.
+Please check to make sure that the amount carried forward is the same as the amount found in your GPFS.